rezarahimian/docs/erc20-intro.rst

 Introduction
 ############

-ERC20 [#]_ in Ethereum [#]_ ecosystem is a standard that allows representing tangible assets as intangible instances.
-For example shares of company X can be represented as ERC20 token [#]_ to be tradable or re-used by other DApps [#]_.
-By using ERC20 tokens, we would be able to implement the left side of the following trading model:
+ERC20 [#]_ in Ethereum [#]_ ecosystem is a standard that allows representation of tangible assets as intangible instances.
+For example shares of company X can be represented as ERC20 tokens [#]_.
+This conversion makes it possible to trade or exchange by other DApps [#]_.
+Leveraging ERC20 tokens facilitate implementation of the left side of the below trading model on the Blockchain:

 .. figure:: images/erc20_intro_01.png
     :scale: 60%